Table Of Content

 What is Dysautonomia?

-To grasp the complexities of dysautonomia, it’s important to first understand the autonomic nervous system (ANS) and its critical role in nervous system regulation and maintaining overall health and well-being.
-The ANS is responsible for controlling involuntary functions such as heart rate, blood pressure, digestion, and temperature regulation—all the things that happen automatically without our conscious control.
+To grasp the complexities of dysautonomia, it’s important to first understand the Autonomic Nervous System (ANS) and its critical role in nervous system regulation and maintaining overall health and well-being.
+The ANS is responsible for controlling involuntary functions such as heart rate, blood pressure, digestion, and temperature regulation—all functions that occur automatically without our conscious control.

-This incredibly intricate system goes even further than those basic physiological functions and also plays a role in immune system activation and regulation, controlling inflammation, generating speech and communication, sensory processing and integration, and even our behavioral and emotional regulation.
+This incredibly intricate system goes far beyond basic physiological functions and also plays a role in immune system activation and regulation, controlling inflammation, generating speech and communication, processing and integrating sensory information, and even regulating our behavior and emotions.

 The ANS consists of two main branches that work together to keep our bodies functioning optimally: